 For further information about safeguarding within the parish, please contact:

 For further information about safeguarding within the diocese, please contact:

-If you would like more Information, or to report abuse or concern of harm, please the website of the National Office for Professional Standards
+If you would like more Information, or to report abuse or concern of harm, please visit the website of the National Office for Professional Standards